secdev/scapy/doc/scapy/layers/automotive.rst

 #. | **Vsomeip setup**

-   Download the vsomeip library on the Rapsberry, apply the git patch so it can work with the newer boost libraries and then install it.
+   Download the vsomeip library on the Raspberry, apply the git patch so it can work with the newer boost libraries and then install it.

    ::